philmingdao/ansible-mingdao/docs/README.md

 ![](https://alifile.mingdaocloud.com/wwwhome/dist/pack/static/src-common-mdfeature-img-2x-yy02.jpg)

-[MingDao](https://www.mingdao.com/en/about) is leader of APaaS, No Code Platform, it provide rapid development Tool and middle-ground application solution for enterprise customer.
+[MingDao](https://www.mingdao.com/en/about) is leader of APaaS, a.k.a No Code Application Platform, It enables non-programmers to compose various of business application.